raheemadamboev/product-flavor-demo/README.md

 # product-flavor-demo

 A simple app that demonstrates using product flavors and build types to create different flavor of apps from shared codebase.
-There is 2 flavors created in this app: apple and peach.
+There are 2 flavors created in this app: apple and peach.
 Each flavor app uses codes from main source set.
 They configure seperate activity and view according to their use cases.

 ## Apple Flavor